False Start

 This wasn’t the start we had imagined.
 It’s been comically askew.

-One bright spot of NZ’s highest lockdown level is that outdoor exercise is allowed.
+One bright spot of NZ’s lockdown is that outdoor exercise is allowed.
 That’s meant daily walks to the beach, local nature reserves, and peeking in storefront windows.
 We feel lucky about where we’ve landed.

 Although the lockdown has felt like a whiplash from openness to isolation, change came this week.